cdevents/spec/spec.md

 ### OPTIONAL Context Attributes

-#### schemaURI
+#### schemaUri

 - Type: [`URI`][typesystem]
 - Description: link to a `jsonschema` schema that further refines the event schema as defined by CDEvents.

-  The schema provided by the `schemaURI` must can be stricter than the CDEvents one, but MUST NOT allow elements that would not be allowed by the CDEvents schema.
+  The schema provided by the `schemaUri` MUST be stricter than the CDEvents one, and thus MUST NOT allow elements that would not be allowed by the CDEvents schema.
-  For example the `schemaURI` go define the content of `customData` or restrict a `string` field to a specific `Enum`.
+  For example, the schema at `schemaUri` could define the content of `customData` or restrict a `string` field to a specific `Enum`.

-  Versioning of the schema provided in `schemaURI` is up to the maintainer, there is no specific requirement from CDEvents side.
+  Versioning of the schema provided in `schemaUri` is up to the maintainer, there is no specific requirement from CDEvents side.

-  Consumers of events that specify a `schemaURI` SHOULD validate the event against the CDEvents schema as well as the additional schema provided.
+  Consumers of events that specify a `schemaUri` SHOULD validate the event against the CDEvents schema as well as the additional schema provided.
 If the consumer does not have access to the URI specified, it SHOULD fail to validate the event.